 Predetermined Overhead Rate Formula = Estimated total manufacturing overhead cost / Estimated total units

 For example, an activity base that is common in calculating the predetermined overhead rate is labor costs.
 If the estimated manufacturing overhead costs for an accounting period are assumed to be $200,000 and the direct labor dollars is estimated at $150,000 the predetermined overhead rate would be 1.33.
 Therefore, every dollar of direct labor costs associated with production will cost $1.33 in total overhead costs.

 To gain a better understanding of this concept, it is important to understand the differences between operating expenses and overhead expenses.
-In general, management teams will divide expenses between these two categories because they provide broader insight into the true costs of production and manufacturing of a product.
+In general, management teams will divide expenses between these two categories because they provide broader insight into an accurate product cost and the manufacturing of a product.
 As more and more products are produced, the greater the effect on profitability.
 Dividing expenses by operating and overhead help to set prices accordingly and increase profit margins.
-Manufacturing operating expenses typically are comprised of machines, direct materials, labor hours and machine hours needed to manufacture a product.
+Manufacturing operating expenses typically are comprised of machines, direct materials cost, direct labor hours and actual machine hours needed to manufacture a product.
 The cost of some of these items can vary based on the job or number of units produced and may require job-order costing or activity-based costing.

 Using a predetermined overhead rate is advantageous to company planners because it helps them form strategies for the future.
 Using this calculation gives the best possible estimation of costs based on relatively comfortable overhead estimations.
 If a business uses an actual overhead cost, they would not be able to determine true costs until after the production has actually happened.